How to Use Synology Drive: Share, Sync, Backup – The Complete Tutorial 2025 for your Private Cloud

 What are the features?

 Synology Drive is a handy app with an all-in-one solution for file management, collaboration, and data synchronization.
-The app offers a variety of features that make it ideal for personal and business use.
+The app offers a range of features that make it suitable for both personal and business use.

-With its intuitive interface and many features, Synology Drive is the ideal solution for anyone who wants an easy-to-use and reliable way to store their data.
+With its intuitive interface and numerous features, Synology Drive is the ideal solution for anyone seeking an easy-to-use and reliable way to store their data.

 Synology Drive creates a folder on your Synology NAS and shares it with those you want to collaborate with.
 Then, each person can install the Synology Drive client on their device and connect to the shared folder.
-Any changes to files in the shared folder will automatically synchronize across all devices.
+Any changes made to files in the shared folder will be automatically synchronized across all devices.

 Which Synology NAS device supports Synology Drive?